joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 be \() miles an hour, and the high temperature should be around \() degrees.
 So, if you're going out, you had better plan on wearing your \()".

+//// Answer in Code: var madLib = "Here is tomorrow's weather report for \(geographicLocation) and vicinity.
+Early tomorrow, a \(adjective1)-front will collide with a mass of hot \(pluralNoun1) moving from the north.
+This means we can expect \(adjective2) winds and occasional \(pluralNoun2) by late afternoon.
+Wind velocity will be \(number1) miles an hour, and the high temperature should be around \(number2) degrees.
+So, if you're going out, you had better plan on wearing your \(articleOfClothing)" print("Welcome to Tiffany's Weather Channel. \(madLib)")

+////Answer in print:Welcome to Tiffany's Weather Channel.
+Here is tomorrow's weather report for Brooklyn NY and vicinity.
+Early tomorrow, a cool-front will collide with a mass of hot sun showers moving from the north.
+This means we can expect strong winds and occasional showers by late afternoon.
+Wind velocity will be 15 miles an hour, and the high temperature should be around 70 degrees.
+So, if you're going out, you had better plan on wearing your hoodie

+YAY I DID IT!!!! lol
 ```

 ***